/ home / about Brian May / about the scholarship / application form / music / links / contact /

 1. Brian May Scholarship Application

-This application will be reviewed by the Trustees to ensure that applicants understand, meet and commit to the wishes and intentions of Brian May in establishing the Scholarship under his Will.
+This application will be reviewed by the Trustees to ensure that the applicant understands, meets and commits to the wishes and intentions of Brian May in establishing the Scholarship under his Will.

 The following matters will be considered: